-It doesn’t cost much time or money to keep your equipment in good shape.
-Metal rusts if not cared for, rubber can develop cracks, and moving parts in machines can start feeling rough.
-Removing and preventing rust will also keep it out of your eyes and mouth.
+It doesn’t cost much time or money to keep your gym equipment in good shape.
+Surfaces you touch get grimy, metal rusts in some environments, rubber can develop cracks, and the moving parts in machines can start feeling rough.

 Table of Contents